 Gerald is a very small city located in the state of Missouri.
 With a population of 1,318 people and two constituent neighborhoods, Gerald is the 307th largest community in Missouri.

-When you are in Gerald, you'll notice that it is more blue-collar than most other communities in America.
-41.77% of Gerald’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Gerald is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Gerald who work in office and administrative support (9.05%), food service (7.20%), and maintenance occupations (5.97%).
+Gerald is a blue-collar town, with 41.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Gerald is a city of service providers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Gerald who work in office and administrative support (7.17%), food service (6.99%), and sales jobs (6.63%).

 Also of interest is that Gerald has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Gerald home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gerald residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gerald include Irish, French , English, and Polish.
+The greatest number of Gerald residents report their race to be White.
+Important ancestries of people in Gerald include Irish, French , Italian, and English.